ProjectRemedy/Remedy/README.md

 ### The technology

 Remedy is powered by the following technologies.
-* The performance & health monitoring status data collection is built on RRD, an opensource & most advanced system timestamped data storage
+* The performance & health monitoring status data collection is built on Collectd.
-* The dashboard frontend is built using Drupal, one of the leading Content Management Framework
+* The dashboard frontend is built using Drupal 7, one of the leading Content Management Framework
 * Also, the mitigation process logic is implemented using Rules Drupal module, meaning they can be reconfigured without coding
+* Relay nodes can be:
+  * Nginx reverse proxies
+  * OpenVPN/Obfsproxy servers
+  * _(soon) Web mirrors_
+  * _(soon) Tor bridges_
-* Relays are deployed on Amazon Web Services cloud infrastructure, which allows a very quick & automated deployment, but will evolve to support more cloud providers
+* Relays are deployed on Amazon Web Services cloud infrastructure, which allows a very quick & automated deployment, but will evolve to support more cloud providers (particularly OpenStack)

 Dependencies
 ------------